szgrm/London-Bike-Sharing-Data-Analysis/README.md

 ## London Bike Sharing Analysis

 This project is a data analysis of the London bike sharing system.
 The main goal is to explore historical usage patterns, the impact of weather conditions, and hourly/seasonal trends to generate insights.
-It was created for educational purposes, inspired by [Mo Chan’s YouTube tutorial](https://www.youtube.com/watch?v=nl9eZl1IOKI).
+It was created for educational purposes, inspired by [Mo Chen’s YouTube tutorial](https://www.youtube.com/watch?v=nl9eZl1IOKI).

 ### Dataset